-The majority of Clough's materials and equipment is procured in Australia, with Clough spending approximately fifty-four percent of its total supplier spend on Australian suppliers1.
-The top ten countries, based on supplier spend, from which Clough procured materials and equipment are set out below, together with the percentage spend per country2.
+The majority of Clough's materials and equipment is procured in Australia and the USA, with Clough spending approximately 70 percent of its total supplier spend on Australian and US suppliers1.
+The top countries, based on supplier spend, from which Clough procured materials and equipment are set out below, together with the percentage spend per country2.